-of the pronaos is adorned with sculptures, most of them preserving part of the paint with which they have been covered.
+of the promaos is adorned with sculptures, most of them preserving part of the paint with which they have been covered.
 Those on the ceiling are peculiarly rich and varied, all illustrative of the union between the astronomical and religious creeds of the ancient Egyptians; yet, though each separate figure is well preserved and perfectly intelligible, we must be more intimately acquainted with the real principles of the sciences, as they were then taught, before we can undertake to explain the signs in which they were embodied.

-The sekos, or interior of the temple, consists of several apartments, all the walls and ceilings of which are in the same way covered with religious and astronomical representations.
+The sekos, on interior of the temple, consists of several apartments, all the walls and ceilings of which are in the same way covered with religious and astronomical representations.

 The rooms have been lighted by small perpendicular holes cut in the ceiling, and, where it was possible to introduce them, by oblique ones in the sides.
-But some idea might be formed of the perpetual gloom in which the apartments on the ground-floor of the sekos must have been buried, from the fact, that where no sidelight could be introduced, all they received was communicated from the apartment above; so that notwithstanding the cloudless sky and the brilliant colors on the walls, the place must have been always well calculated for the mysterious practices of the religion to which it was consecrated.
-On one corner of the roof there was a chapel or temple twenty feet square, consisting of twelve columns, exactly similar in figure and proportions to those of the pronaos.
-The use to which it may have been applied must probably remain one of the secrets connected with the mystical and sometimes cruel service in which the priests of Isis were employed.
+But some idea might be formed of the perpetual gloom in which the apartments on the ground-floor of the sekos must have been buried, from the fact, that where no sidelight could be introduced, all they received was communicated from the apartment above; so that not withstanding the cloudless sky and the brilliant colors on the walls, the place must have been always well calculated for the mysterious practices of the religion to which it was consecrated.
+On one consisting of twelve columns, exactly similar in figure and proportions to those of the pronace.
+The use to which it may have been applied must probably remain one of the secrets connected with the mysical and sometimes cruel service in which the priests of lisis were employed.